groverlab/groverlab.github.io/_hnbfpr/2019-08-19-gene-roddenberry-ucr.markdown

 That's right, Roddenberry filmed part of the *Genesis II* pilot episode at the University of California, Riverside, in 1972.

 The series didn't get picked up by CBS, so the pilot episode is all we have.
-But it offers a fun look back in time at how UCR looked nearly 50 years ago.
-To share this time capsule with the UCR community, I collected some of the best UCR scenes below.
+But it still offers a fun look back in time at UCR nearly 50 years ago.
+To share this time capsule with the UCR community, I collected some of the best UCR scenes from 1972 (and revisited the filming locations in 2019).

 Some of the scenes show how much has changed at UC Riverside in the last 50 years.
 For example, here's an early scene of Dylan Hunt (played by Alex Cord) and the Tyranian Lyra-a (Mariette Hartley) riding horses into Tyrania: